 A successor to Serenity is now in the works.

 How to Communicate with Serenity

-The best option is to connect with a local HAM radio club.
+The best option to communicate with Serenity is to connect with a local Amateur radio club.
 They may have the equipment already set up to track satellites.
 If they do not, they will be able to assist you in finding one that does.

-Once you have found the equipment you need, the following information will help locate Serenity and send commands to receive packets of information containing experiment data and satellite telemetry:
+The following lesson plans will help you locate Serenity and send commands to receive packets of information containing experiment data and satellite telemetry:

 Connecting to Serenity

 Connecting to Serenity is similar to making a phone call.
 The format follows Satellite, Station, Mode, Command as shown below: